mitre/HTTP-Proxy-Servlet/README.md

 I've found such proxies to support a limited HTTP subset, such as only a GET request, or to suffer other implementation problems such as performance issues or URL escaping bugs.
 Disappointed at the situation, I set out to create a simple one that works well and that is well tested so I know it works.
 I suggest you use a well tested proxy instead of something non-tested that is perhaps better described as a proof-of-concept.

+If you need something more sophisticated than there are some alternatives listed at the bottom of this page.

 This proxy depends on [Apache HttpClient](http://hc.apache.org/httpcomponents-client-ga/), which offers another point of extension for this proxy.
 At some point I may write an alternative that uses the JDK and thus doesn't have any dependencies, which is desirable.